Leaning Objectives And Agenda

 EURIBOR (European Interbank Offered Rate)

-The interest rate at which European banks lend money to each other for short periods (e.g., 1m, 3m, 6m, 12m).
+The interest rate at which European banks lend money to each other for short periods (e.g., 1m, 3m, 6m, 12m) m for months.

 ARR (Alternative Reference Rates)